Travelling to Thailand with a baby

 On many airlines, you can reserve the front seats with extra legroom and a wall.

-These seats allow you to attach a baby bed, or “bassinet”, which usually fits babies weighing up to around 11 kilos.
+These seats allow you to attach a baby bed, or “bassinet”, which usually fits babies weighing up to 9-12 kilos, depending on the airline.
+Check with yours before booking.

 The bassinet can only be used on seats with extra legroom, so on some airlines you need to pay to select them; on others, it’s free.